This is our favorite version of the classic Toll House Cookie recipe. Chewy centers with thin, crispy edges. Chocolate chips in every bite!

 The classic recipe is all over the internet, but I made just a few tweaks to that original recipe to have a cookie that our family thinks is perfect.

 buttery, thin cookies

-- chewy center and crisp outer edges
+chewy center and crisp outer edges

-- two types of chocolate chips inside
+two types of semi-sweet chocolate morsels inside

-- just a short refrigeration so the cookies don’t spread too much
+just a short refrigeration so the cookies don’t spread too much

 How is this recipe different?

 First of all, the original recipe (found here) does not contain any ingredient weights.
 I was careful to measure the flour and sugar so that you can be sure you get the best texture.

 Half butter and half shortening.
 Just like with our pie crust, I like to use a mixture of both shortening and butter.
 Shortening helps the cookies not spread so much, but butter adds all the flavor.